RogueTensor/bitagent_subnet/README.md

 #### Example Task
-Here's an example task you can expect your model to see in OFFLINE mode as well as your miner to see in ONLINE mode:
+Here's an example task you can expect your model to see in FINETUNED SUBMISSION mode as well as your local miner to see in MINER-HOSTED mode:

 You'll receive messages like this:
 ```baseh